-We will require additional capital to fund our operations in 2006.
+We will require additional cash to fund our operations in 2005.
+As of August 25, 2005, Microvision owns 3,226,000 shares of Lumera common stock that are not pledged to the holders of the Company's notes.
+Based on the August 1, 2005 closing price of \$4.80, the Lumera shares have a market value of \$15.5 million.
 If revenues are less than we anticipate, if the level and mix of revenues vary from anticipated amounts and allocations or if expenses exceed the amounts budgeted, we may require additional capital earlier to further the development of our technologies, for expenses associated with product development, and to respond to competitive pressures or to meet unanticipated development difficulties.
 In addition, our operating plan provides for the development of strategic relationships with systems and equipment manufacturers that may require additional investments by us.
-Additional financing may not be available to us or, if available, may not be available to us on a timely basis.
+Additional financing may not be available to us or, if available, may not be available on terms acceptable to us on a timely basis.
 If adequate funds are not available to satisfy either short-term or long-term capital requirements, we may be required to limit our operations substantially.
-This limitation of operations may include reduction in capital expenditures and reductions in staff and discretionary costs, which may include non-contractual research costs.

 Our capital requirements will depend on many factors, including, but not limited to, the rate at which we can, directly or through arrangements with original equipment manufacturers, introduce products incorporating the scanned beam and optical material technologies and the market acceptance and competitive position of such products.
 Raising additional capital may involve issuing securities with rights and preferences that are senior to our common stock and may dilute the value of current shareholders' shares.
+This limitation of operations may include reductions in capital expenditures and reductions in staff and discretionary cost, which may include non-contractual research cost.